CDE will be closed on Monday, May 25 for the Memorial Day holiday.

 - To recognize outstanding school library programs and librarians.

-Our goal is that all schools will have highly-qualified teacher librarians and communities (parents, students, administrators, and fellow educators) who value an exemplary teacher-librarian and library program to facilitate student achievement in the 21st century.
+Our goal is that all schools will have highly-qualified teacher librarians and communities (parents, students, administrators, and fellow educators) who value an exemplary teacher-librarian and library program in order to help students and staff thrive in school and beyond.

-To earn highly effective status principals and teacher librarians complete applications for five exemplars, using the rubric as a guide.
+To earn highly effective status principals and teacher librarians complete applications for five exemplars, using the HESTL rubric as a guide.
 After earning all five exemplars, the school will acquire the "Highly Effective Schools Through Libraries" designation.
-The school will then be eligible to apply for the newly developed Distinguished School Library Program of the Year Award (Details below).

 - Growth Plan (DOCX)